microsoft/vscode-docs/docs/other/office.md

 Under the hood, an Office Add-in is just a web app that you can host anywhere.
 Using a `manifest.xml` file, you tell the Office application where your web app is located and how you want it to appear.
 The Office application takes care of hosting it within Office.

-## Step 1: Create a new Office Add-in project
+## Create a new Office Add-in project

-Follow the instructions to [Create an Office Add-in using any editor](https://developer.microsoft.com/office/blogs/creating-office-add-ins-with-any-editor-introducing-yo-office) to install the necessary prerequisites, and use Yo Office to create a new add-in project.
+First follow the instructions to [Create an Office Add-in using any editor](https://developer.microsoft.com/office/blogs/creating-office-add-ins-with-any-editor-introducing-yo-office) to install the necessary prerequisites, and use the Yeoman generator `yo office` to create a new add-in project.

 The following table lists the project attributes to select in the Yeoman generator.

 | Option | Value |
 |:------|:------|